 The HVBI Project is eligible for a CASF grant.
-Only households that are unserved are eligible for the CASF Infrastructure grant.
+Only projects for households that are unserved are eligible for the CASF Infrastructure grant.
 Unserved means there is no provider offering access at speeds of at least 6 Mbps downstream and 1 Mbps upstream.
-Based on data provided by Hunter, HVPUD, and Velocity, Staff finds the households in the HVBI Project area are unserved and thus eligible for CASF Infrastructure grant funding.

-11 Velocity claims a maximum of 20 Mbps download and 2 Mbps upload.
+13 Velocity claims a maximum of 20 Mbps download and 2 Mbps upload.